Tashbhilare/Tashbhilare/README.md

 My experience spans data engineering and machine learning, from architecting automated ETL pipelines and Lakehouse architectures to building predictive models for customer acquisition.
 I focus on solutions that don't just work technically, but reduce manual effort and enable faster, data-driven decisions.

-Interested in Sports, Hiking and occasionally touching grass.
+Interested in Sports, Hiking and Motorcycles.

 ---